START LINE ROUTINE

 - taking your dog out of his crate/car and moving through the various staging posts, where you will need to pause (sometimes sitting down, sometimes standing) until the route ahead is clear;

-- putting on the dog’s equipment closer to the search area; and
+- putting on the dog’s harness at the last waiting area; and

 - finally moving to the search area and engaging in your start line ritual.